MCP Server

 Pure connector clients

-Clients without local code execution (Claude.ai, ChatGPT in connector mode) cannot run the PUT.
-In that case the agent should not call upload_file.
-Instead, supply a URL on a host SignatureAPI already accepts (S3, Google Drive, Dropbox, and similar) and pass that URL directly to create_envelope.
+Clients without local code execution cannot run the PUT, so they should not call mint_upload_url.
+Hosts with native file handling (such as ChatGPT Apps) can use upload_file instead.
+Otherwise, supply a URL on a host SignatureAPI already accepts (S3, Google Drive, Dropbox, and similar) and pass that URL directly to create_envelope.

 search_documentation lets the agent look up SignatureAPI concepts, field names, enum values, and webhook events before guessing.
 Each result includes a title, url, and a short snippet.
 The tool is read-only and safe to call as often as needed; in practice, calling it once before a non-trivial create_envelope produces noticeably better results than relying on the model’s training data.